HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 8) A start tag whose tag name is "archetype"
    - Insert an HVML element for the token.
    - Push the element onto the stack of open elements so that it is the new current node.
-   - Switch the tokenizer to the template data state and set JSONEE flag is on.
+   - Switch the tokenizer to the template data state;
+   - If the `archetype` element has `raw` flag, set JSONEE flag is off; otherwise on.
    - Let the original insertion mode be the current insertion mode.
    - Switch the insertion mode to "text".